Trainee NDT Inspector

 Are you interested in carving a career in NDT?

 Our sister company, Morgan Ward NDT Ltd, has fast become one of the world’s most renowned providers of Non-Destructive Testing services to the aerospace and general engineering sectors.
-Enjoying the success of exponential growth, and with an ambitious and realistic expansion plan already in action, Morgan Ward NDT Ltd is in an unrivalled position to recruit for multiple trainee NDT positions across its bases, which includes its experienced team in Stansted, to join the company's established NDT training programme.
+Enjoying the success of exponential growth, and having already successfully recruited multiple trainees across the company's sites in the UK and Europe in 2025, Morgan Ward NDT Ltd is searching for a Trainee NDT Inspector to build on its established team in Stansted, Essex.

 You’ll undertake training in multiple methods within the field of NDT, with a hands-on approach throughout your OJT (on the job training) and active involvement in learning inspection techniques within an MRO environment.

-• Able to follow instructions and work closely with the company’s Level 2’s and Site Managers
+• Able to follow instructions and work closely with others

 Related Jobs